Great customer service results in brand loyalty.

 Sharing his tip for success, John Carter, owner of Jack Lewis Jewelers in Bloomington, Illinois, says the approach to social media that works for his business has been to treat it like a TV station.
 “We empower our associates to shine, using their passions and talents, like photography and making videos, inviting clients to get to know them as people.”
 Team members star in features posted weekly, often about town, showcasing the local community.

 Lee shares that video formats, such as Instagram and Facebook Stories, video ads (especially interactive and shoppable), and augmented reality have proven to garner greater reach and engagement than static images, although they have their place in the mix.
-Brands can gauge this information in real time with customers, and use those findings to create and modify their digital content.
+Brands can gauge this information in real-time with customers and use those findings to create and modify their digital content.

-Virtual Try On & 3D Hologram Technology: Technology can help consumer concerns and ease purchase decisions by building confidence and demonstrating what pieces look like from various perspectives, and how they will look when being worn, shares Brian Howard, vice president of sales and marketing for Shah Luxury, in a Plumb Club podcast, Maximizing the Experience.
-The company not only manufactures jewelry, it also has become an IT developer to bring technology to its customers that makes business more effective, efficient and engaging.
+Virtual Try On & 3D Hologram Technology: Technology can help consumer concerns and ease purchase decisions by building confidence and demonstrating what pieces look like from various perspectives and how they will look when being worn, shares Brian Howard, vice president of sales and marketing for Shah Luxury, in a Plumb Club podcast, Maximizing the Experience.
+The company not only manufactures jewelry, but it also has become an IT developer to bring technology to its customers that makes business more effective, efficient, and engaging.

 The company’s virtual try-on application allows customers to visualize a piece of jewelry on, using an existing product image or rendering of a design before a piece is built, Howard describes.
-“You can scale it up or down, rotate it, it’s like new age technology of photoshopping the jewelry on.
+“You can scale it up or down, rotate it; it’s like new age technology of photoshopping the jewelry on.
 It takes about 45 seconds to pull up and share with customers, who can save images to share with others for feedback or to drop a gift hint.